The art of remembering everything you read

 - Take meticulous notes.

 When part of a book stands out to me, I record it in a notebook, then in Evernote.
 Writing it out twice helps to lock it in my memory.
 Whilst I like having it in analog form, Evernote is vital for being able to find what I need and draw connections.
 When I am writing about a topic, I can then search for it and integrate different ideas together.
 If you would like access to part of my catalog of book notes, this is possible via Patreon.
 I share links to hundreds of notes with my patrons.
+The downside is that its very time consuming to do.

 - Also, index cards.